bitbar/test-samples/appium/sample-scripts/ruby/README.md

   your *testdroid_app* desired capability value to 'latest'

-* To find available free devices in Testdroid cloud, you can use this Ruby [tool](https://github.com/bootstraponline/testdroid_device_finder)
+* To find available free devices in Bitbar cloud, you can use this Ruby [tool](https://github.com/bootstraponline/testdroid_device_finder)

 ## License